SaltyGoo/saltygoo.github.io/_posts/blog/2025-08-04-God-Darkness.md

 title: Cults of Darkness
 ---

 _Darkness is everywhere.
-Darkness is a shelter.
-Darkness hides.
+Darkness is a shelter. <br> Darkness hides.
 Darkness is where people won't go._

-In my games, the main religion is monotheistic, vast and cracking under its own massive weight and contradictions.
-This means that all aspects of life are
+In my games, the main religion is monotheistic, vast and collapsing under its own massive weight and contradictions.
+What I'm trying to do here is to organise my thoughts on all its beliefs and rites relating to a certain game-relevant theme, which is Darkness in this case.
+As usual, you can click on ▶ to expand the text.

 ## What The Orthodoxy Says About Darkness